Tetsuya Nomura no longer directing 'Final Fantasy VII Remake Part 2'

 Nomura continued to explain that, “the base game of “FFVII REMAKE” was solidified in the first work,” before concluding, “I myself I will be involved as a creative director comprehensively in relation to “FFVII” including remakes and mobile works.”

 Square Enix announced three new Final Fantasy VII related releases during the Sony State of Play stream on February 26.
-The first tile announced was Final Fantasy VII Remake: Intergrade, which will be released on PlayStation 5.
+The first tilte announced was Final Fantasy VII Remake: Intergrade, which will be released on PlayStation 5.

 The game will feature an expanded chapter that sees Yuffie Kisagari going to Midgar, expanding the game with new story and combat missions.